Blockchain-Powered-eSIM/OpenRSP/README.md

 >
 >Remote SIM provisioning is a specification realized by GSMA that allows consumers to remotely activate the subscriber identity module (SIM) embedded in a portable device such as a smart phone, smart watch, fitness band or tablet computer.
 The specification was originally part of the GSMA's work on eSIM[3] and it is important >to note that remote SIM provisioning is just one of the aspects that this eSIM specification includes.

-_**belief** The problem with current RSP lies in trust, transparency, and automation in the process of remote SIM provisioning (RSP), which could potentially be solved using smart contracts and modern cryptography._
+**[BELIEF]** _The problem with current RSP lies in trust, transparency, and automation in the process of remote SIM provisioning (RSP), which could potentially be solved using smart contracts and modern cryptography._

 ### The challenges:
 1. **Trust Between Service Providers and Consumers**: Consumers must trust the remote provisioning process carried out by mobile operators or third-party service providers to be secure and private.
 Currently, this process requires reliance on intermediaries (like Subscription Managers) to manage SIM profiles and switch between mobile operators.
 This raises concerns about data security, privacy, and the handling of SIM profiles.